elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-dirichlet-distribution.md

 ---
-title:  "What is Dirichlet Distribution?"
+title:  "What is Beta Distribution?"
 search: false
 ---

+## 1 Why do we need Beta Distribution?

 Customers connect to contact center of a bank for a variety of reasons.
 One of the main contact reasons involves reporting a suspicious transaction.